AdvancedServicesEngineeringFudan2018/FD-Coming-Soon/README.md

 ## Ideate

 - Scenario
   - We are trying to divided the city into x by y cells.
 Using bus and metro line data to estimate time to spend from one to another, and trying to classify them as a block.

 - Possible solutions
-  - Bus line and metro line information is accessible to public and can be fetch by [8684](http://www.8684.cn/).
-Full metadata is also accessible from [FourSquare API](https://developer.foursquare.com/places-api)
+  - We use Amap ETA API to get the data and draw the different colors(which stand for time in different range).
+Then add 3rd Po I information.

 - Key involved stakeholders
-  - 8864
+  - Amap
-  - Foursquare
+  - HousePricing
-  - OpenStreetMaps
+  - Meituan PoI

 - Key metrics for evaluating
   - The precision of the estimation of ETA and the candidate list.